 I’m left-handed, but I do lots of things – including playing guitar – as a right-hander.
 If you play guitar left-handed, you have probably found it a little more difficult to find a guitar that suits you.
 A left-handed acoustic guitar isn’t exactly rare, but it is more challenging to find a good one.

-If you’re in a hurry and just want to check the pricing and availability of these left-handed acoustic models at Amazon, you can click (tap) the links in the list below.
+If you’re in a hurry and just want to check the pricing and availability of these left handed guitars of the acoustics type at Amazon, you can click (tap) the links in the list below.

 - Martin LX1 Little Martin

 - Ibanez PF15